All Products

 auth = oss2.ProviderAuthV4(credentials_provider)

-# Use auth for subsequent operations.
+# Use the bucket object for subsequent operations.

 1. Add the alibabacloud_credentials dependency.